facebookresearch/ParlAI/docs/source/tutorial_basic.md

 here](https://github.com/facebookresearch/ParlAI/tree/master/parlai/agents).
 See [this tutorial](tutorial_task) for making your own agents.

-2)  --model-file (--modelfile) points to the file name of where to save your model.
+2)  --model-file (-mf) points to the file name of where to save your model.
-3)  --task (--task) as described before.
+3)  --task (-t) as described before.

 Of course every model has various parameters and hyperparameters to set in general.